Be More Successful Mule Deer Hunting - Part 1

 It’s a silly approach to call a biologist or game warden and ask them where you should hunt.
-You’re just one of dozens of people asking the same question, and expecting him to send you to the different spot than the guy from Minnesota that called an hour ago is a bit much.
-Instead, ask him about severity of winters, tag numbers, winter counts, and hunter numbers.
+You’re just one of dozens of people asking the same question, and expecting him to send you to a different spot than the guy from Minnesota that called an hour ago is a bit much.
+Instead, ask him about the severity of winters, tag numbers, winter counts, and hunter numbers.
 There is an opportunity to get far more valuable information instead of an X on the map that they have given the last 15 callers.

 Use Your Info Wisely